What's in your surf trip quiver

 by Eye Symmetry, a hybrid style of board like the Sk8ey 2

-by Misfit Shapes, and either a Fish, fun board or a Log depending on your preference, like the Fly Fish
+, and either a fish, fun board or a log depending on your preference, like the Fly Fish

 A nice little lineup of some Eye Symmetry Cali Quads.